dbyl/pepper-best-deals/README.md

 ## Introduction

 This django web application scrapes information from www.pepper.pl.
-Said site is a database of bargains, discounts of all kinds of products where individual bargains are created and rated by Users.
+Pepper is a site where any user can post a price bargain.
+Other users rate whether the promotion is good or not.
-The purpose of the application is to collect informations about all deals, appearing on the site and to search historical data.
+The purpose of the application is to collect informations about all deals (articles), appearing on the site and to search historical data.
 Based on the scraped data, it will be possible to create a data warehouse.
-Selected functions of the application that will be implemented:
-1) Analysis of data for items, bargains selected by the user.
-For example, it will be possible to track the price of an item of interest.
-2) The user will be able to define the item that interests him and set parameters such as price, name, discount.
-If the parameters are met, then he will receive an email/sms notification.
-3) Constant scraping (deals hunting)

-## Current stage of work

-1) creating scraping functions based on Selenium and Beautifulsoup4
-2) creating a django model (PepperArticle, ScrapingStatistic, UserRequest, SuccessfulResponse tables)
-3) creating functions that populate the database (PepperArticle, ScrapingStatistic tables)
-4) creating functions that save the scraped information to a csv file
-5) creating more than 80 unit tests that test functions and validate the correctness of scraped data
-6) implementation of a docker, creation of a PostgreSQL database, pgadmin4 panel
-7) correct selenium setup inside a docker-container (to fix)
-8) implementation of sample views along with celery task
-9) implementation of auto-refreshing task status with javascript and redirecting when ready
-10) implementation of basic bootstrap-based frontend
-11) implementation of scraping new articles
-12) implementation of scraping of searched articles
-13) improving searching articles by adding the feature to skip phrases provided by the user
-14) fixing errors that occurred as a result of changes made to the scraped page
-15) fixing errors that occurred as a result of changes made to the scraped page part 2
-16) implementing user account creation with password recovery mechanism
-17) implementing user requests with price email alert notifications
-18) implementing article price history charts
-19) updating functions (because of changes on pepper.pl)

 ## To fix/to do
 1) updating unit tests